¿Cómo organizar el primer viaje de tu bebé

 How to organize your baby's first trip

-How to organise your baby's first trip?
-When was the first time you travelled with a baby?
+How to organize your baby's first trip?
+When was the first time you traveled with a baby?
 Any time is good to start, but I recommend waiting until two or three months.
-The first months are critical both for the children and the parents as they have to undergo medical check-ups, their first vaccinations, and the parents learn to be parents.
-No one is born knowing how to care for their children, every child is a world of their own and you have to adapt to their needs.
-When you decide to travel with your baby in the first months of life, it is advisable to choose a destination within your own country; from 5 or 6 months onwards, you can make more trips within Europe and even international ones.
-It all depends on how well they adapt to travelling, or if it is a second child and you already have more experience.
+The first months are critical for both children and parents as they have to undergo medical exams, their first vaccinations, and parents learn to be parents.
+No one is born knowing how to care for their children; every child is unique and you have to adapt to their needs.
+When you decide to travel with your baby in the first months of life, it is advisable to choose a destination within your country.
+From 5 or 6 months, you can take more European and even international trips.
+It all depends on how well they adapt to traveling, or if it is a second child and you already have more experience.

 Choosing a destination to travel with your baby for the first time

-As parents, we have to choose that destination, one that excites you, or one you want to repeat as a family.
-The advantage of choosing a destination you have already been to is that you are sure of it and will have no surprises, and it is a good option to try out being a travelling parent.
+As parents, we have to choose that destination, one that excites you or one you want to repeat as a family.
+The advantage of choosing a destination you have already been to is that you are sure and won’t have surprises, and it’s a good option to try debuting as a traveling parent.

-• The plane is the fastest means of transport to reach the destination.
+• The plane is the fastest transport to reach your destination.
 The baby will be in your arms and you can attend to their needs at any time.
-But you will have to carry just the luggage unless you check in a suitcase, which raises the ticket price.
+But you will have to carry just the luggage unless you check a suitcase, which increases the ticket price.

-You should know that babies up to 2 years old do not pay for a plane ticket but do pay taxes; they cannot carry a suitcase but you are allowed to bring a changing bag and you can check in up to two baby accessories free of charge such as the stroller and the car seat or a travel cot.
+You should know that babies up to 2 years old do not pay for a plane ticket but do pay taxes; they cannot carry a suitcase but are allowed to bring a changing bag and you can check up to two baby accessories for free, such as a stroller and a car seat or a travel crib.

 TAKING A LONG FLIGHT WITH A BABY

-Travelling far with a small baby is possible.
-However, there are some tips we put into practice when our little bears were small to make travelling with a baby on long-haul flights as easy as possible:
+Traveling far with a small baby is possible.
+However, here are some tips we put into practice when our little ones were small to make traveling with a baby on long-haul flights as easy as possible:

-- When booking your tickets, avoid flights with stopovers or transfers as much as possible.
-Besides lengthening the journey, you will have to face waiting times at the airport, with a more or less cooperative baby.
+- When booking your tickets, avoid flights with layovers or transfers as much as possible.
+Besides lengthening the trip, you will have to deal with waiting times at the airport with a more or less cooperative baby.
 I prefer direct flights.

-- Opt for night flights: this will help the baby sleep during part of the journey.
+- Favor night flights: this will help the baby sleep during part of the trip.

-a cot for your baby: this is possible on long-haul flights for babies weighing less than 10 kg.
-You will be placed in the first row, where the cots hang from the wall... and where you have space to stretch your legs forward: it is good to travel with a baby on a plane!
+A crib for your baby: this is possible on long-haul flights for babies weighing less than 10 kg.
+You will be seated in the first row, where cribs hang from the wall... and where you have space to stretch your legs forward: it’s great to travel with a baby on a plane!
 However, you must arrange this in advance as they are very popular.

-Choose a window seat: it is more comfortable.
+Choose a window seat: it’s more comfortable.
 It gives you support when you have the baby in your arms.
-That said, for our first long flights with the little ones, we flew during the day and with a stopover...
-And we survived.
-But it is clear that we did nothing else on the flight but care for our little ones.
+That said, for our first long flights with the little ones, we flew during the day and with a layover... and we survived.
+But it’s clear that we did nothing else on the flight but take care of our little ones.

 Therefore, expect your flight to be quite active.
 With a small child, you get up several times, whether to put them to sleep, change them, or stretch your legs (and run after them because they want to visit all the aisle seats...).